 But these early authors and translators were subversive.

 Making the invisible world real

-What Chinese SF authors have done, is to develop a high intensity form of mimesis, the representation or imitation of the real world in art and literature.
+What Chinese SF authors have done, is to develop a high intensity form of mimesis, which is the representation or imitation of the real world in art and literature.

 Which is why, as Prof. Song said, Chinese SF is a marginalized genre.
-Unfortunately, as authors like Liu Cixin’s works are translated into Western languages and gain international fame, their government becomes more motivated to control and intervene in the writing process and use the genre to promote its political agenda.
+Unfortunately, as authors like Liu Cixin’s works are translated into Western languages and gain international fame, the government of their homeland becomes more motivated to control and intervene in the writing process and use the genre to promote its political agenda.